What Is a Last Will and Testament—and Why You Need One

 What if I have a large and complicated estate?

-If you have a more complicated estate plan (such as providing both for your spouse and minor children of a prior marriage), or if the value of your estate exceeds a half-million dollars, you will probably require a longer and more complicated document.
+If you have a more complicated estate plan (such as providing for both your spouse and minor children of a prior marriage), or if the value of your estate exceeds half a million dollars, you will probably require a longer and more complicated document.

 What are the advantages of having a last will and testament?